New posts straight to your inbox.

 The new LNP government in Queensland retreats on Truth-telling.

-Treaty and Truth-telling, of their nature, require a long run-up, because of the legal aspects of the first and the resistance that confronts the second.
+Treaty and Truth-telling, of their nature, require a long run-up, because of the legal aspects of the first and the opposition that confronts the second.
 The familiar but false claims that greet statements about the Frontier Wars—‘they were just skirmishes’, ‘they weren’t real wars’, ‘they never happened’, ‘get over it’—even in the face of masses of evidence, will not be broken down easily.

 The campaign is not an attack on the Australian War Memorial.
 It extends themes the Memorial itself has used.
 ‘Defending Country’ is not a new concept at the Memorial; it just needs to be brought front and centre.